Change Management Consulting, Inc.Transforming Businesses Worldwide |

 ► Continual improvement of the Quality Management System

 ► Significant emphasis on achieving customer satisfaction The ISO Standard has a new process-oriented structure.
-It includes a process model based on the Plan-Do-Check-Act cycle—a four-step process for quality improvement.
+It includes a process model based on the Plan-Do-Check-Act Cycle—a four-step process for quality improvement.
 It provides the framework for the product and/or service cycle, including management review and control.
 The main change is the structure of ISO 9001.
 The 20-point format has been replaced.
 The text of the standard is now organized into five primary processes or clauses:

 ► Section 4.
 Quality Management System